zertyz/reactive-messaging/PLANNING.md

 # Under Execution

-**(n8)** 2024-01-04: Introduce binary messages:
-1) Use RKYV for serialization (the fastest & more flexible among current options, after a ChatGPT & bard research)
-2) Formats will be textual (with \n separating messages) or binary (fixed or variable -- in the last case, a u32 will prefix each message)
-3) Opting between binary or textual should be done easily via `ConstConfig` -- provided the protocol / model types implement the appropriate trait.
-  - A field should be introduced with the enum for `MessageForm`: Textual(READ_BUFFER_SIZE, WRITE_BUFFER_SIZE), VarBinary, FixedBinary(size)
-  - The previous READ & WRITE buffer sizes in `ConstConfig` can be dropped
-  - The `VarBinary` format will have a `u32` -- with the payload size -- preceding the payload
-  - For Docs: Fixed binary works better for enums with primitive types (or sub-types containing primitive types only) and do not require RKYV;
-              On the other hand, RKYV allows Strings, vectors, hash maps, hashsets, etc.
-  - `FixedBinary` allows zero-copy for both serialization & deserialization, if the machines involved share the same Endian -- and RKYV is not needed in this case
-4) Adjust the traits
-  - the binary form may require an allocator (when deserializing, to viabilize zero-copy)
-  - the serializer may return a reference to internal data (or a pointer? whatever reactive-mutiny does) -- allowing zero-copy (or not) serializing patterns
-5) Build benchmarks comparing RON vs var size RKYV vs fixed size bin

 **(n12)** 2024-10-04: Address the `IMPORTANT` and `CRITICALLY IMPORTANT` comments of `ReactiveMessagingMemoryMappable` and, of course, delete the comments.

 **(r13)** 2024-10-04: Follow the `ReactiveMessagingMemoryMappable` example for the other serializers: some traits are always required to be implemented.